 The GSF 203: Facilitator/Family & Friends Training is a "combo" course, containing both the GSF 201 and the GSF 202 trainings.

-The GSF 301: SMART Recovery for Professionals course is a training offering for licensed health care professionals who wish to use SMART Recovery’s program and tools in their professional role and with patients.
-CEs are available.
+The GSF 301: SMART Recovery for Professionals course is a training offering for licensed health care professionals who wish to use the SMART Recovery program and tools in their professional role.
+CE credits are available.

-If you wish to use a mobile device for your participation in the training, you’ll need to install the Moodle app on your device and enter the full training site address https://smartrecoverytraining.org/moodle/ to access.
-(Be sure to include the backslash on the end… you’ll get an error message without it.)
+If you wish to use a mobile device for your participation in the training, you’ll need to install the Moodle app on your device and enter the full training site address (as provided in your registration confirmation email) to access.
+(NOTE: Be sure to include the backslash on the end… you’ll get an error message without it.)

-Continuing education credits are available to those who complete the GSF 301: SMART Recovery for Professionals training course.
-CEU's are also available for most of our Onsite and Zoom trainings courses.
+Continuing education (CE) credits are available to those who complete the GSF 301: SMART Recovery for Professionals training course.
+CE credits are also available for most of our Onsite & Zoom trainings.